 Where will AFJ focus?

-We’ll start with district and circuit courts where there are sitting judges eligible to take senior status.
+We’ve started with district and circuit courts where there are sitting judges eligible to take senior status.

 How will AFJ work with other organizations?

 We’re partnering with advocates and organizations across a wide variety of causes.
 This is a team effort!

 We’ve built a diverse coalition of law professors, attorneys, and legal advocates from across the country to provide support and advice for this program.
 Click here to see our Advisory Council.

 We welcome your support.
 Contact us at [email protected] for information on how you can help build the bench for the future of an independent federal court.